MatsMaker/pixijs-remote-helper/README.md

 # How use

 Need connect mixin.js app to your pixijs page.
-Then open client page on :8080 and use
+Then run sever side Then open client page on :8080 and use